Tosca tester

 Testers run tests according to test plans on prepared test environments.
 The bugs they find are forwarded via tickets to the developers, who then work on them.
 Regression testing (which is usually automated) continuously checks whether changes have caused other bugs and, if necessary, reports bugs to the developers again.

-STLC and testers: who contributes what in the software testing lifecycle?
+STLC and testers: contribution to the software testing lifecycle

 IT testers

 A junior IT tester – a student with sufficient experience – is involved in the software testing lifecycle by creating test cases.
-Thus, he is involved in manual testing, for which he uses one of the available manual testing tools.
+Thus, they are involved in manual testing, for which they use one of the available manual testing tools.

-An IT tester consultan must be able to explain to the client in human language which phase of testing the product is currently in, and at the same time communicate with colleagues about the phases, possible obstacles and put the whole process in the context of the project and the project timeline.
-He coordinates the testing process, so his role is very important.
+An IT tester consultant must be able to explain to the client in simple language which phase of testing the product is currently in, communicate with colleagues about the phases, possible obstacles and put the whole process in the context of the project and the project timeline.
+They coordinate the testing process, so their role is very important.

-If the test case is set up correctly manually and the project allows it, the automated test specialist will set up the tests thanks to his knowledge of automation testing tools.
+If the test case is set up correctly manually and the project allows it, the automation tester will set up the tests thanks to their knowledge of automation testing tools.
 This will speed up regression testing immensely and allow fellow manual testers to focus on creating new test cases and discovering new bugs.

 Do you want to be there to test digital insurance solutions and see what the lifecycle of our applications looks like for yourself?
-Check out the job offers at msg life Slovakia and apply.
+Are you an IT tester or an IT automation tester?
+Check out our job offers at msg life Slovakia and apply!
 If you’re hesitant, you may be convinced by the employee benefits, which are set up to benefit your work-life balance and career growth.